An Examination of the Relationship Between Organizational Communication Climate and Organizational Attitudinal Commitment

 This research advances understanding of these variables and the significance they have in organizational research.
 It provides empirical evidence that supports the theoretical relationship of OCC and OAC, and provides findings that contradict several OAC - demographic variable relationships predicted in the literature.
 In general, confirmation of an OCC - OAC positive relationship should encourage managers to expend resources for improvement of the communication climate in their organizations, as doing so will most probably be associated with increased organizational commitment on the part of organizational members.

 Ciak, John, "An Examination of the Relationship Between Organizational Communication Climate and Organizational Attitudinal Commitment" (1995).
-Dissertations at the University of New Haven.
+Doctoral Works at the University of New Haven.
 36.